Conference Schedule

 Dani Spinks (she/her) is a Special Effects Makeup Artist, Prop Master, Puppeteer, Set Builder, Producer, and Director.
 She is also the owner and Artistic Director of Dreams on the Rocks Productions, a Bay Area theatre company she founded in 2014.
 She has been the makeup lead and production crew for the immersive haunt experience Terror Vault since its inception in 2018.
 Currently, Dani is pursuing a childhood dream of becoming an animator as she is finishing up her final year of 3D Character Animation school.
 In her downtime, oh wait, there is no downtime in theatre.
 In the little free time she does have, she is working on a horror comic book series under the name Living Comics.
 To see some of Dani’s work, please visit agoreabledesigns.com or dreamsontherocksproductions.com

-Moderated by Michael Goldhaber of Wry Crips with Gabriele Christian from Jess Curtis/Gravity and Lauren Kivowitz of Inclusive Arts
+Moderated by Michaela Goldhaber of Wry Crips with Tiffany Taylor from Gravity Access Services and Lauren Kivowitz of Inclusive Arts

 On Zoom